AliTopal89/jenkins_fundamentals/README.md

 ####  Example Restore issue fix
 How to fix missing ConfigureClouds:

 In case cloud config gets wiped out (current reason unclear as to why agency wide some jenkins master instances had config.xml error such as below)

 ```
 Also:   java.nio.file.FileSystemException: $JENKINS_HOME/blah.blah.123 tmp -> /$JENKINS_HOME/config.xml: Function not implemented
 ```
-You can restore to a previous version of the setting by locating the configuration from `localhost:over9000/jobConfigHistory` and click on the RAW output section so your xml heading for example should start with
+You can restore to a previous version of the setting by locating the configuration from `localhost:over9000/jobConfigHistory` and click on the RAW output section so your xml heading for example should start with:

 ```xml
 <?xml version='1.1' encoding='UTF-8'?>